Rule Change: Completed

 - if automatically calculated compensation or - where no compensation is automatically payable - revenue earned under the MSPS proves insufficient to cover a scheduled generator’s direct costs of participating in the market, a claim for additional compensation can be lodged with AEMO.

-The Commission considers that the draft rule achieves AEMO's objective, minimises the potential for perverse incentives that could lead to inefficient outcomes, and achieves a fair balance between the interests of market participants and consumers.
-As a result, the draft rule will, or is likely to, contribute to achieving the National Electricity Objective as it promotes the reliability and security of the supply of electricity in the long term interests of consumers.
+The Commission considers that the final rule achieves AEMO's objective, minimises the potential for perverse incentives that could lead to inefficient outcomes, and achieves a fair balance between the interests of market participants and consumers.
+As a result, the final rule will, or is likely to, contribute to achieving the National Electricity Objective as it promotes the reliability and security of the supply of electricity in the long term interests of consumers.

-This rule change request follows the 13 day market suspension that occurred in South Australia in late 2016 – only the second market suspension to have occurred since the National Electricity Market commenced in 1998.
+This rule change request follows the 13 day market suspension that occurred in South Australia in late 2016 – the second market suspension to have occurred since the National Electricity Market commenced in 1998.

 AEMO noted in its rule change request that, during the South Australian market suspension, the absence of a compensation framework meant some participants were incentivised to minimise financial losses due to the application of the MSPS by withdrawing or reducing their availability for dispatch.
 As a result, AEMO was reliant on participant goodwill to manage system restoration and operation, or issuing directions so that participants who operated at a loss could recover their costs through the directions compensation process.